Part Three: Due or Due Not

 Yep, even then it’s misery on every level.
 At least for me.

-1. Wendy on October 16, 2009 at 9:25 am
+Wendy October 16, 2009 at 9:25 am

 I KNEW you weren’t wishing that hard for Constitution Day.
 I’ve never been “overdue” before, but I have been pregnant.
 Now that he’s here, though, you are allowed to say whatever you want.
 It’s an honor that comes with giving birth.